 The Senior Seminar serves as a forum in which BA essay writers gather for presentation and mutual criticism of their work in progress.
 The course, under the supervision of the Director of Undergraduate Studies, and graduate student preceptors, meets the entire academic year.
 Participation in all three quarters is required for all senior essay writers.

 Special Departmental Honors: The requirements for Honors include a 3.25 GPA in Philosophy courses, an "A" on the BA Essay, and, in addition, the recommendation of both the BA thesis advisor and the second reader.
 This recommendation must then be approved by the Director of Undergraduate Studies (DUS), the Department Chair, as well as the Master of the Humanities Division of the College.
 Please contact the DUS for further details.

-The Practical and Theoretical Essay Prizes: Two awards are given to the best essay each year in practical and theoretical philosophy.
+The Departmental Essay Prize: In 2022-23, Kaidi Pan won the Departmental Essay Prize.
+In 2021-22, Liana Raguso won the Departmental Essay Prize.
+No award was given in 2020-21.
+In previous years, two awards were given to the best essay each year in practical and theoretical philosophy.
 In 2019-20, Madeleine L. Norman and Eleanor Wachtel (practical) and Indigo Stelian (theoretical) won awards.
 In 2018-19, Caroline Wall (practical) and Cal Fawell (theoretical) won awards.

 The Manley Thompson Book Prize: Every student who writes a Senior Essay and receives departmental honors will receive a book chosen by faculty with whom they have worked.